07ujjwal/-Traveler-s-Horizons/README.md

-Here is an updated README for a MERN stack app with user location-based city data and city-related posts:

-City Blog App
 This is a MERN stack application that displays city blog posts based on a user's location.

 Features
-User sign up and authentication
+User sign-up and authentication
 Get user location via geolocation API
 Save user location city to database
-Create, edit, delete blog posts related to cities
-View blog posts filtered by city
+Create, edit, and delete blog posts related to cities View blog posts filtered by city
 Public user profiles with post history
 Models